• Skip to main content

 How To Charge What You’re Worth

-I’m running a one-hour online workshop with me on understanding your value, communicating that clearly – and raising your prices gracefully.
-It’s on March 25 at 7.30pm (UK time).
-A recording will be available afterwards..
+I’ve recorded a one-hour online workshop with me on understanding your value, communicating that clearly – and raising your prices gracefully.
+How To Charge What You’re Worth is available to watch now, for just £19.

 What do you think?